iliashevrin/summer-school-tutorials/if-then-else.md

     	}
    }
    ```
 8. Open the `SpectraASTToSpecGenerator` class.
-This class contains code that creates a `SpecWrapper` object out of the auto-generated AST objects.
+This class contains code that creates a `SpecWrapper` object from the auto-generated artifacts.
 This class wraps a `Spec` object, which is later translated to a BDD.
 Add the following code to the `getConstraintSpec` method in line 399 (note that there are many overloads of this method in the class):
    ```java
    if (temporalPrimaryExpr.getIfPart() != null) {